BhargavDankhara/Task-Management/README.md

 ## Setup .env

 - **Task List**: View all tasks with status, priority, and due dates.
+- - **Task List**: View all tasks with status, priority, and due dates.
 -- **MONGO_URI**=
 -- **PORT**=
 -- **JWT_SECRET**=